betweenbrain/TuxLite-Guide/README.md

 To get started, you need to SSH into your server a become root by executing `$ sudo su`

-Then, proceede with following steps from the TuxLite website:
+Then, proceed with following steps to obtain and configure the script:

 - `$ mkdir tuxlite`
 - `$ cd tuxlite`